 Emotional intelligence (EI) is one of the most growable characteristics on the leadership attributes list.
 EI provider TalentSmart® found that “emotional intelligence is the strongest predictor of performance, explaining a full 58% of success in all types of jobs.”
 Unlike a person’s intelligence quotient (IQ), a person’s emotional quotient (EQ), which measures their EI, can grow over time.
 All in all, there are four quadrants of EI, which include self-awareness, self-management, social awareness, and relationship management.
 For example, a person can increase their empathy by studying social awareness.
 Training programs, books, podcasts, lectures, and online videos can all specifically assist in helping leaders grow their EI and EQ.

-Strategic thinking is one of the most critical leadership qualities because it sets the team up for goal achievement.
+Strategic thinking is one of the most critical leadership traits because it sets the team up for goal achievement.
 Without it, those within the organization cannot work with intent, which results in wasted time, energy, and money.
 Because of this, accomplishing large-scale goals requires daily planning and preparation.
 A visualization practice increases a leader’s focus on what direction the team needs to move in.
 Furthermore, having strategy days sets aside time for creating the company’s initiatives.
 Additionally, plans require consistent monitoring in terms of progress.
 Making adaptations as needed is also an important facet of analyzing the success of the strategy.

 Solves Complex Problems